 - optional: sriracha or sambal hot sauce

-- optional: fresh basil
+- optional: fresh Thai basil

 Instructions

-- Cook the Chicken: Add coconut oil to a large pot on medium heat.
+- Cook the chicken: Add coconut oil to a large pot on medium heat.
 When the oil is melted and evenly coats the pan, add chicken.
 Cook for about 4 minutes, flipping mid-way so the outsides are mostly cooked.

 - Add the Spices: Add garlic and ginger to the pot with the chicken.
 Cook, stirring on occasion until the garlic is just beginning to turn golden (2-3 minutes).
 Add curry paste and cook for 1 minute more, stirring constantly.